tk-notes/lucas-meier-blog/content/_index.md

 # [Projects](/projects)

-The vast majority of my programming work involves working on side-projects.
-These range from small weekend-projects, to games, to libraries, to programming languages!
-I also recommend checking out my [Github](https://github.com/cronokirby) for an even more complete overview.
+I try to orient my work around concrete projects.
+These range from small weekend-projects, to games, to libraries, to programming languages.
+My [Github](https://github.com/cronokirby) provides an even more complete overview.

 ## [Notes](/notes)